 What does the name “Pool of Bethesda” mean?
 The Hebrew word Beth hesda means “house of mercy” or “house of grace.”
 So potentially the pool could be named for mercy and grace, a fitting name for the miracle that would happen within.
 In Hebrew and Aramaic it could also mean “shame” or “disgrace.”
 But what is the meaning of this location?
 Why did Jesus choose to heal here?

 Jesus chose this particular location for a miracle for many reasons.
 First, Jesus performed a miracle at the Pool of Bethesda to show the power of God over the traditions of the area.
 Many people at the Pool of Bethesda believed that it was the churning of the water or the pagan spirits in natural springs that could possibly heal them.
 But Jesus instantly healed a man who waited on the outside of the pool who was unable to get into the water.
-By doing this, Jesus showed the people at the pool that he has more power than anything else in the world.
-We can see this today, as we come to find Christ’s healing power is greater than any pain or suffering.

 What Is Significant about the Man at the Pool of Bethesda?